pavanisuvarna27/Documentation/README.md

 <img src="urlimage.png" alt="url image"/>

   <p>Every page on the Internet needs its own URL.
 This way your application knows what it should show to a user.</p>
+### How do URLs work in Django?